‘Twilight’ Director Pushed For Cast Diversity But Author Stephanie Meyer Refused

 She said Meyer pointed to her books’ description of the vampires saying, “I wrote that they had this pale glistening skin!”

-After much convincing, Meyer eventually allowed Kenyan-born actor Edi Gathegi to play assumed the role of Laurent.
+After much convincing, Meyer eventually allowed Kenyan-born actor Edi Gathegi to play the role of Laurent.
 In the book, the character Laurent was described to have olive skin and Hardwicke was quick to point out “there are black olives out there.”

 Meyer also allowed some of the students at the high school Bella attended to have different ethnicities, which allowed actors Christian Serratos and Justin Chon to land parts in the movie.